CenturyLinkCloud/PublicKB/Servers/using-owncloud-with-dbaas.md

 ### Now, the ownCloud server is set up to consume Database as a Service, SMTP Relay and Object Storage, this will minimize the administration of the local environment and eliminate resource constraint.

 ### Pricing
-The costs associated with this Blueprint deployment are for the CenturyLink Cloud infrastructure only.
+The costs associated with this deployment are for the CenturyLink Cloud infrastructure only.
 There are no ownCloud license costs or additional fees bundled in.

 ### About ownCloud and Bitnami
 CenturyLink Cloud works with [Bitnami](http://www.bitnami.com) to provide open source software integrations to its customers.
 Bitnami is a library of popular server applications and development environments that can be installed with one click, either in your laptop, in a virtual machine or hosted in the cloud.
 Bitnami takes care of compiling and configuring the applications and all of their dependencies (third-party libraries, language runtimes, databases) so they work out-of-the-box.
 The resulting packaged software (a 'stack') is then made available as native installers, virtual machines and cloud images.
 These Bitnami application packages provide a consistent, secure and optimized end-user experience when deploying any app, on any platform.